 6. Common Sorrel

-The bitter herb Sorrel should always be used fresh.
+The bitter herb Sorrel should always be used fresh in recipes.
 The aroma and flavor almost completely disappear when dried.
 Sorrel was well known and appreciated in ancient Greece, Egypt, and Rome, where it was consumed for vitamin and mineral deficiencies.
 It was also used to reduce fever.
-Pregnant women or people with known kidney ailments should not use sorrel.
+Pregnant women or people with known kidney ailments should not use Sorrel.

-The dried and roasted roots of chicory are often used along with other roasted beans to serve as an alternative to coffee.
+The dried and roasted roots of the Chicory plant are often used along with other roasted beans to serve as an alternative to coffee.
 Teas derived from the chicory herb (approx. 15 grams per liter of water) help with kidney and gallstone issues.
-Traditionally, chicory was used to treat mild forms of jaundice, mild fevers, and to promote a mild laxative effect.
+Traditionally, chicory was used to treat mild forms of jaundice, mild fevers, and to promote a mild laxative effect (because of its natural digestive properties).

 9. Neem Tree

-The neem tree possesses a whole host of valuable and healthy components in addition to a healthy dose of bitter substances.
+The neem tree possesses a host of valuable and healthy components in addition to being a healthy dose of bitter substances.
 The leaves, flower, fruit, and bark all possess some healing properties.
-Derivatives of neem tree are known to be antibacterial, fungicide, anti-inflammatory, wound healing, disinfectant, diuretic, and fever-reducing.
+Derivatives of neem tree are known to act as an antibacterial, fungicide, anti-inflammatory, disinfectant, diuretic, and is even known to have fever-reducing capabilities.
 As with many bitter herbs, neem helps strengthen the immune system and the liver.
-The components of the plant are also used for the production of insecticides and pesticides.
+The components of the plant are also used for the production of natural, eco-friendly, insecticides and pesticides.

-Gentian ranks among the most bitter of indigenous European plants with a number of bitter substances contributing to a powerful herbal bitter flavor.
+Gentian ranks among the most bitter of indigenous European plants and has a number of bitter substances contributing to a powerful herbal bitter flavor.
 In Europe, gentian is an alpine plant with a long history of medicinal uses for digestive problems, fever, hypertension, liver ailments, skin problems, rheumatism, and gout.
 It is also used as a flavoring bitter in aperitifs, liquors, and tonics.
 Both its leaves and roots are used.
-The measurement of IBUs (International Bitterness Units) is extremely high, reflecting the powerful bitterness of the plant.
+The measurement of IBUs (International Bitterness Units) is extremely high, reflecting the powerful natural bitters of the plant.